kylegc/appsody-docs/docs/using-appsody/creating-project.md

 java-spring-boot2	0.2.0  	Spring Boot using IBM Java SDK and Maven
 ```

 Then, run `appsody init <stack>` for the stack of your choice.
-This will download the project template for the stack and initialize Appsody for your local development.
+This will download the default project template for the stack and initialize Appsody for your local development.

 Now you have a fully functional Appsody project.
 See the [Local Development](local-development.md) document for more details on running the project.